slaghuis/drone_mavsdk/README.md

 # Drone MAVSDK
-Base controller, exposing a ROS2 interface to MAVSDK to control drone in local flight.
+Base controller, exposing a ROS2 interface to the PX4 flight controller using the MAVSDK library to control a drone in local flight.
 This node depends on the [drone_interfaces package](https://github.com/slaghuis/drone_interfaces).

 ## Coordinate Systems
+### Drone node
-PX4 uses a NED coordinate system, and ROS2 uses a ENU coodinate system.
-A transform broadcaster is included to publish a suitible transform from odom->base_link.
-The drone node published odomety in the DED frame.
-A second node reads this transform and published the odom and base_link transforms, conpleting the tree in line with [ROS-REP 105](https://ros.org/reps/rep-0105.html).
+PX4 uses a NED coordinate system, and ROS2 uses an ENU coodinate system.
+This node publishes odometry in the odom_ned frame, and publishes an odom_ned -> base_link_ned transform.
+A static transform broadcaster is needed to publish a map->odom_ned transform, effectively flipping and rotating NED into ENU.
+### Odom tf2 Broadcaser
+A second node is included that listens to tf2 transforms from base_link_ned to map, and publishes a odom->base_link transform.
+This node also publishes odometry in the odom frame.
+Similarly, this node needs a map->odom static transform broadcaster.

+The static transform broadcasters are defined in the launch frame This completes the tree in line with [ROS-REP 105](https://ros.org/reps/rep-0105.html).
 All unit and coordinate conventions in this node are compliant to [ROS-REP 103](https://www.ros.org/reps/rep-0103.html).

 # node info
 ```